 Brady and Hindley

 In the 1960s, Great Britain was shocked by the vicious murders of five children at the hands of Ian Brady and Myra Hindley.
 Aspiring to commit the perfect murder, the lovers raped and tortured their young victims before burying their remains on the desolate moor.
-The public outrage against their crimes was so great that when Hindley led investigators to the remaining burial site, the moor was patrolled by 200 police officers to prevent an attempt on her life.
+The public outrage against their crimes was so great that when Hindley attempted to lead investigators to the last burial site, the moor was patrolled by 200 police officers to prevent an attempt on her life.
 Author Fred Harrison interviewed the killers themselves to gain an intimate understanding of their personal histories and the context of their crimes.

 Die for Me

 Charles Ng and Leonard Lake were sadistic murderers who might have gone on killing for years had they not eventually been arrested for shoplifting, of all things.
 Ng evaded arrest and Lake committed suicide in jail after four days of custody, but the damage was done: Police realized something was amiss and traced their bloody trail back to a veritable torture chamber, where the men had videotaped themselves killing at least 11, and as many as 25, victims.
 This true crime book spills the details of the crimes and recounts Ng’s extradition from Canada to the U.S., where he was brought to justice and remains on death row to this day.